 LARRY VAINCOURT

-He has published three volumes of prose and poetry, beginning with RHYMES AND REFLECTIONS.
+He published three volumes of prose and poetry, beginning with RHYMES AND REFLECTIONS.
 His second book, DON'T BURN THE BIFFY is available for purchase on this by clicking here.

 In July 2004 he published JUST A COMMON SOLDIER and Other Poems, a collection built around his most popular poem, which is also available for purchase on this site by clicking here.